FiwareAtSupCom/LoraWan/README.md

 ## Prerequisites
 -   A single machine running a Linux based operating system.
 -   A single machine running a Windows based operating system for monitoring / administration.
--   Docker version 23.0.5 is used in this tutorial.
+-   Docker version 23.0.5 and Docker Compose version 2.17.3 is used in this tutorial.
 Detailed installation instructions can be found [here](https://docs.docker.com/install/).
--   Docker Compose version 2.17.3 is used in this tutorial.
-Detailed installation instructions can be found [here](https://docs.docker.com/compose/install/).
 -   Arduino IDE.
 Detailed installation instructions can be found [here](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE).
 -   Postman.
 Detailed installation instructions can be found [here](https://www.postman.com/downloads/).